ajkohl/HTAccessPredictor/readme.md

 This repository contains predictive models built on the Study of Women's Health Across the Nation (SWAN) dataset.
 The models aim to predict access to treatment based on a set of predictor variables.

+## Note: swandata.csv contained preprocessing errors that we made and thus the first half of the jupyter notebook analysis was also on this invalidly processed data.
+Swannew was processed properly and includes economic predictors and information on severity such that we can normalize by severity of illness.
+The new models are on the lower half of the notebook

 ## Table of Contents
 1. [General Info](#general-info)
 2. [Technologies](#technologies)